All deadlines for forms and documents are listed by due date and should be returned to the corresponding office in the information below.

 This document includes a cover letter that explains the “Entrance Personal Health History/Medical Examination Report Form” (PDF).
 You must complete this form before you can use Student Health Services.
 Some immunizations are also required.
 The Information on Meningitis (PDF) document includes a letter explaining the risks of meningitis at college and recommends that incoming students get immunized against it.
 The final parts (PDF) of the form include the Health History and Exam Form and an emotional health history form.
 Please note: Send this packet with all health exam and history forms directly to Student Health Services at 757 College Way, Claremont, CA 91711, by August 1.
 Visit Student Health Services for more information.
 Please note: Student Health Services is closed over the summer break, but if you have questions you may call them at 909.621.8222 and leave a message.
 SHS retrieves and responds to voice mail daily.

-AlcoholEdu and Haven Programs
+AlcoholEdu and Haven Programs (Will be open late July)

 You are expected to complete AlcoholEdu and Haven.
 You will need one EverFi Higher Education Account to access these courses from your dashboard.
 We urge you to add all courses to your dashboard before beginning any of the content.